Structural models for policy-making: Coping with parametric uncertainty: Eckstein-Keane-Wolpin models

 \section{Eckstein-Keane-Wolpin models}

-We now turn to the basic setup of Eckstein-Keane-Wolpin (EKW) models \citep{Aguirregabiria.2010}.
-EKW models are often used by labor economists to learn about human capital investment and consumption-saving decisions and predict the impact of proposed reforms to education policy and welfare programs \citep{Keane.2011d,Low.2017,Blundell.2017}.
-We start by presenting the general structure of this class of models and their solution approach.
-We then turn to the customized version used by \citet{Keane.1997} to study the career decisions of young men.
+We now present the general structure of Eckstein-Keane-Wolpin (EKW) models \citep{Aguirregabiria.2010} and their solution approach.
+We then turn to the customized version used by \citet{Keane.1997} to study the career decisions of young men and investigate the consequences of parametric uncertainty in this empirically-grounded and computationally demanding setting.
 We outline their model's basic setup, provide some descriptive statistics of the empirical data used in our estimation, and then discuss the core findings.